Japanese craft: Contemporary practice

 The Japan Traditional Kōgei Exhibition (日本伝統工芸展) takes place every year with the aim of reaching out to the public.
 In 2015, the Museum of Arts and Design in New York exhibited a number of modern kōgei artists in an effort to introduce Japanese craft to an international audience.
 In 2020 the Victoria and Albert Museum exhibition Kimono: Kyoto to Catwalk "presented the kimono as a dynamic and constantly evolving icon of fashion."
 The show, which was described as "a revelation" and "unmissable", was subsequently displayed at the V&A Dundee.

-More recent exhibitions and initiatives such as the ORIGIN of SIMPLICITY at the ADI Design Museum in Milan, Nendo sees Kyoto at the Friedman Benda gallery in New York, Distillation of Architecture at the Architectural Association in London, and the Craft x Tech Tohoku Project have taken various approaches to both preserving craft traditions and bringing them to a wider audience by introducing modern technologies and instigating collaborations with international artists, architects, and designers such as Kengo Kuma, Sabine Marcelis, Yoichi Ochiai, and Oki Sato.
-These initiatives have taken diverse approaches to the question of how the "aesthetic sensibilities embedded in Japanese craft can be reimagined" through the lens of contemporary design and technology.
+More recent exhibitions and initiatives such as the ORIGIN of SIMPLICITY at the ADI Design Museum in Milan, Nendo sees Kyoto at the Friedman Benda gallery in New York, the Craft x Tech Tohoku Project andTokai Project, as well as Distillation of Architecture at the Architectural Association in London have set out to both preserve these unique craft traditions and bring them to a wider audience by introducing modern technologies and instigating collaborations with Japanese and international artists, architects, and designers such as Kengo Kuma, Sabine Marcelis, Yoichi Ochiai, Oki Sato, Schemata Architects, Studio SWINE, Atang Tshikare, and Bethan Laura Wood.
+These initiatives have taken diverse approaches to the overall question of how the ancient "aesthetic sensibilities embedded in Japanese craft can be reimagined" through the lens of contemporary design and technology so that they continue to exist and remain relevant in the future.

 Other initiatives and promotional activities highlighting the contemporary practice and relevance of Japanese craft traditions include collaborations with Japanese and international luxury brands, exhibitions such as international art, craft, and design fairs, and events such the Osaka-Kansai Expo 2025.